Debajyati/turboterm.vim/README.md

 Using the command - `:TurboToggle`:
 - It takes two arguments - arg1:height/width, arg2:direction ( up | down | right | left )
 - First argument is neccessary.
 In case of second argument, default value down is used.
+For example - `:TurboToggle 80 right` will open/toggle the terminal with 80 width of size in the right side of a vertical split.

 Using the keymaps -
 - `<space>tv` toggles terminal based on a default width in vertical direction. (in normal mode)